Physiotherapists regularly treat sciatica and have terrific results.

 While sciatica can be extremely painful and uncomfortable, it is rare that permanent nerve damage (tissue damage) results.
 Most pain is due to inflammation and will improve within a period of time.
 Nerve pain is caused by a combination of pressure and inflammation on the nerve root, and treatment is centred on relieving both of these conditions.

 Typically, sciatica is made worse by bending, lifting, sneezing and coughing.
+It is a common problem for manual workers, sedentary office workers and is particularly prevalent during pregnancy.

 Sciatica is a common problem for manual workers, sedentary office workers and is particularly prevalent during pregnancy.

-Pressure on the sciatic nerve can result from a number of reasons including
+Pressure on the sciatic nerve can result from a number of reasons, including:

 Sometimes, just sitting awkwardly can cause sciatica.